View and Compare Code Execution Times

 Under Coverage, click the Coverage Collection button off, which disables code coverage analysis.
 You collect code coverage data separately from profiling data.

 Click the Settings button to open the Configuration Parameters dialog box.
-On the Data Import/Export pane, clear Single simulation output.
+On the Data Import/Export pane, clear Single simulation output and then click OK.

 To view streamed execution times during the simulation, open the Simulation Data Inspector.
 In the Results section, click .